lizruonan/Local-Research-QA-M1mac-langchain/README.md

 # Local Research QA System on M1 Mac using LangChain and LLaMA2

 ## Description
-This project aims to build a local QA system for scientific research based on Retrieval-Augmented Generalization (RAG) framework.
+This project aims to build a local QA system for scientific research based on Retrieval-Augmented Generalization (RAG).
 Using LangChain framework and a locally deployed LLaMA model, the system retrieves relevant content from selected research papers (PDF documents) to generate accurate and context-aware responses.

 ## Hardware Requirement:
 🍎 Apple Silicon